lguzzon-scratchbook/gdb/README.md

 ## Contributing

-We welcome contributions to improve this project!
-Please read our [Contribution Guidelines](https://github.com/estebanrfp/gdb/blob/main/CONTRIBUTING.md) for details on how to get started.
+We value community contributions and welcome your help in improving GenosDB!
+Currently, contributions are focused on:

+- 📝 Improving our documentation.
+- 💡 Submitting usage examples and tutorials.
+- 🐞 Reporting bugs or suggesting new features.

+Please read our [Contribution Guidelines](https://github.com/estebanrfp/gdb/blob/main/CONTRIBUTING.md) for more details.
+We do not accept pull requests for the core source code at this time.

 ## Community